MuelMart/Medical-Deserts/README.md

 2. Install the appdata.sqlite database from [here](https://gtvault-my.sharepoint.com/:u:/g/personal/smartinez63_gatech_edu/EdM3BAc0jVlLl8ZELcS28BkBIglv7PwI0NZLZ45JcFSDvg?e=FmihGM)
 3. Extract the appdata.zip, then drag and drop the appdata.sqlite file into the directory from step 1.
 4. Refer to the demo sections from above (depending on whether you use conda or pip).
 Instead of running `streamlit run app.py demo`, execute `streamlit run app.py full`

+## Clustering
+To regenerate the predicted label.
+1. Run the code in Clustering.ipynb notebook